This guidance will not be updated.

 It may also be of interest to members of the public.

 This is one of three pieces of NICE guidance addressing alcohol-related problems among people aged 10 years and older.
-(See also: Alcohol-use disorders in adults and young people: clinical management; and Alcohol dependence and harmful use: diagnosis and management in young people and adults.)
+(See also: alcohol-use disorders in adults and young people: clinical management (CG100); and alcohol dependence and harmful use: diagnosis and management in young people and adults (CG115).)

 Alcohol-related harm is a major health problem.
 The guidance identifies how government policies on alcohol pricing, its availability and how it is marketed could be used to combat such harm (see recommendation 1 to 3).
 Changes in policy in these areas is likely to be more effective in reducing alcohol-related harm among the population as a whole than actions undertaken by local health professionals.